ash/raku-course/essentials/strings/variable-interpolation/quiz/index.md

 {% include menu.html %}

-Select the strings, where the value of `$x` is interpolated once.
+Select the strings, where the value of `$x` is interpolated exactly one time.

 {:.quiz}
 1 | &quot;The temperature is $x degrees&quot;